Sean McDermott

 Sean McDermott Coaching Tree

 Before he was a head coach, McDermott served as an assistant coach for Andy Reid and Ron Rivera.
 Twelve of these years were spent on Reid's coaching staff.
 During his time as head coach, two assistant coaches, (David Culley and Brian Daboll) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 19-31-1 in the regular season and 1-1 in the playoffs during their three seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 21-37-1 in the regular season and 1-1 in the playoffs during their four seasons as head coach after serving on his coaching staffs.

 Personal Information